In Ukraine, NATO sticks to a war of words against Russia

 Asked what it would take for NATO to get militarily involved, Secretary General Anders Fogh Rasmussen made it clear on Tuesday, and his comments will reassure military planners in Moscow if they did have any concerns about a showdown.

-"We are not discussing military options," Rasmussen said as he arrived at a meeting of EU defence ministers to discuss the crisis in Ukraine.
+"We are not discussing military options," Rasmussen said as he arrived at a meeting of EU defense ministers to discuss the crisis in Ukraine.

 "We do believe that the right way forward is to find a political and diplomatic solution.
-We are focused militarily on strengthening the defence of our allies, that's our core task."
+We are focused militarily on strengthening the defense of our allies, that's our core task."

 THE BOSNIA TEMPLATE